-If you do not get an offer from Stage 2 but have demonstrated potential, you can then choose another school, perhaps on our mainstream Physics course, and we would recommend your shortlisting without the need for you to reapply.
+If you do not receive an offer from Stage 2 but have demonstrated potential, you can then choose another school, perhaps on our mainstream Physics course, and we would recommend your shortlisting without the need for you to reapply.
 The university interview would not be repeated.

 We hope to fit good candidates with schools that they are happy with and where they can secure an offer.
+In this way we believe we are maximising the opportunity for a successful year for both trainee and school; in turn this increases the chances of the trainee's future employment within the school or the alliance.